naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

     * Follows the formula `field {comparator} base {op} adjustment`, e.g. `field <= base + adjustment`
     * For `abs`, it instead follows the formula `abs(field - base) {comparator} adjustment`, e.g. `abs(field - base) <= adjustment`
     * See examples below for more details
+* `previous_record`: Optional boolean - if True, will search for `base` in the previous record and make the comparison against that
-* `ignore_empty`: If comparing to previous record(s), set this to True to ignore records where this field is empty
+* `ignore_empty`: Optional boolean - if comparing to previous record(s), set this to True to ignore records where the specified `base` is empty

 The value to compare to (`base`) can be another field in the schema OR a special keywords either related to the current date (i.e. the exact time/date at time of validation) or a previous record